tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * Describe what the pros and cons of using Keras for building neural networks are.

-* Implement neural nets with Python Keras API.
+* Implement neural networks with the Python Keras API.

 ### Instructor Notes

 * Today's activities will be concept-heavy, so students should be prepared to discuss and think, and not merely to practice steps for implementation.

-* Give students the opportunity to ask questions, and when necessary, have students save questions for the review sessions or office hours.
+* Allow students to ask questions, and when necessary, have students save questions for the review sessions or office hours.

 * Today should also be fun since we will be playing with neural nets in several ways to experiment with input, architecture, and algorithms.

 * A thorough understanding of neural networks would require math that is beyond the scope of this class.
-Luckily, we only need an intuitive understanding of the underlying algorithms in order to implement a neural network.
+Luckily, we only need an intuitive understanding of the underlying algorithms to implement a neural network.
 Some details will necessarily need to be glossed over, but we will provide some additional materials for those students who are inclined to dig deeper.

 * In the introduction to neural networks, a demo is made using the [Teachable Machine project from Google](https://teachablemachine.withgoogle.com/), be sure to practice the demo before class.
-If you are not familiar with this project, we encourage you to watch this video.
+If you are not familiar with this project, we encourage you to [watch this video](https://youtu.be/3BhkeY974Rg).

-* There is a closing activity that proposes a group activity to the class, you may bring sticky notes to today's class.

 ### Class Slides and Time Tracker